Generic Name: desmopressin (DES-moe-PRES-in)

 Important safety information:

-- Follow the fluid intake instructions given to you by your health care provider very carefully.
+- Low blood sodium levels have rarely happened with desmopressin.
+If not treated, this can be fatal.
+Follow the fluid intake instructions given to you by your health care provider very carefully.
 Serious side effects may occur if you drink too much liquid while taking desmopressin.

 - Check with your doctor if you experience infection, fever, vomiting, or diarrhea.
 Tell your doctor if you will be exposed to very hot weather, will be physically active, or will be increasing your water intake for any reason.
 The risk of low blood sodium levels may be increased.